h12w/teff/SPEC.md

     ----              -----
     node          ::= value

-When the value of an key-value pair is encoded as a `list`:
+When the value of a key-value pair has to be encoded as a `list`:

     key_value     ::= map_key ":" start map_value end
     ---------         ----------- ----- --------- ---